akashsuresh1/ovpn-server-setup/README.md

   - AWS will perform a $1 card check during account setup so you will need to load the card accordingly
 - If dynamic DNS is required, create a free account on https://freedns.afraid.org
   - AWS Systems Manager can be used to turn off/on your instance nightly to change the public IP address of your instance (costs ~A$0.30/month)
-- Create a new AWS account - Provides 6 months of freetier.micro EC2 intance
+- Create a new AWS account - Provides 12 months of freetier.micro EC2 intance
   - TIP: You can use `john.doe+aws@emailprovider.com`.
-When free tier is completed, use `+aws1` isntead and repeat server setup and regenerate client certs
+When free tier duration is completed, use `+aws1` isntead and repeat server setup and regenerate client certs

 | Requirement | Detail |
 |---|---|